Skip to content

 The Finch Foundry Museum

 After the Foundry closed for business, Dick Barron, whose mother was a Finch, inherited the site and wanted to prevent it decaying and disappearing for ever.
 Along with his brother, Bob, Dick secured funding from charitable trusts which allowed the site to be repaired.
-It was eventually reopened as the Finch Foundry Museum in the late 1960s or early 1970s.
+It was eventually reopened as the Finch Foundry Museum by the early 1970s.

 Coming under National Trust care

-In the mid-1980s, due to the building of the new A30, fewer visitors passed by and it became difficult for the museum to operate successfully.
+In 1987 the new A30 road was opened dirverting traffic around Sticklepath instead of through it.
+This meant fewer visitors passed by Finch Foundry and it became difficult for the museum to operate successfully.
 The North Devon Museum’s Association, which then owned the foundry, approached the National Trust about taking it on.

 After a survey, the Trust found that over £60,000 worth of work was needed to support the building’s crumbling walls.
-Thanks to a local supporter (Mr Espley) who left a gift to the Trust in his will, the Science Museum and the Dartmoor Authority, we able to take on the care of the foundry in 1994.
+Thanks to local supporter Mr Espley, who left a gift to the Trust in his will, plus help from the Science Museum and the Dartmoor Authority, the Trust was able to take on the care of the foundry in 1994.

 Visitors on a tour of the forge at Finch Foundry, Devon